ros2/ros2_documentation/source/Contributing-To-ROS.rst

 * Report your first issue.

-More information is in <Placeholder link to new "Reporting an issue" article>
+More information is in :doc:`Reporting an issue - how to </The-ROS2-Project/Contributing/Contributing-to-code/Reporting-an-issue>`.

 Report security vulnerabilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^